meiersi-da/cips/cip-TOKEN-STD/cip-meiersi-Canton-Network-Token-Standard.md

 be signed by their validator node.
 Registries should aim to allow for up to 24 hours between the preparation of such a transaction and their submission to the network.

-##### Registry Specific Data and UIs
+##### Registry Specific UIs

-The standard further defines an interface that allows registries to communicate an HTTP endpoint to wallet clients from which the wallet client can retrieve registry-wide information about a token, i.e., its name, total supply, token symbol, and an optional URL at which a registry-specific UI is available.
+The standard allows registries to communicate the URL for a registry-specific UI to wallet clients.
+Redirecting the user to this URL serves as an escape hatch for serving registry specific data and driving registry-specific workflows.

 The URL for the registry-specific UI could for example be used for the user to ask for the redemption of a wrapped token to a specific address on the